Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Empirical Study

-\txtparagraph{Epistemic Uncertainty of Posterior Distributions.} We report in Table~\ref{Table:EntropyOfPosteriors} the differential entropy with mean and standard error for Exp.
-1. When considered as distribution on parameters, on all datasets NN-HyVI achieves a larger entropy than HMC, while FuNN-HyVI always has the smallest entropy.
-On the contrary, in predictor space, FuNN-HyVI achieves the largest entropy followed by HMC and finally by NN-HyVI.
-This can be explained by the fact the entropy in parameter space is part of the objective of NN-HyVI, while the entropy in predictive space is part of the objective of FuNN-HyVI.
-This also provides evidence that there is no direct relation between the entropy in parameter space and the entropy in predictor space.
+\txtparagraph{Entropy of posterior distributions.} We report in Table~\ref{Table:EntropyOfPosteriors} the average entropy of posterior distributions on the three independently trained models.
+When considered as distribution on parameters, on all datasets NN-HyVI achieves a larger entropy than every other method, while FuNN-HyVI always admits a low entropy.
+On the contrary, in predictor space, FuNN-HyVI achieves the largest entropy (except on the navalC dataset).
+In particular, when comparing NN-HyVI and FuNN-HyVI which both optimize the same hypernet family, we see that the inference in predictor space makes sure that FuNN-HyVI always achieves a larger diversity of predictors.
+As for NN-HyVI and MFVI which both optimize the entropy in parameter space, MFVI always captures less parameter diversity.
+While this corroborates the advantage of our generative network over the family of Gaussian with diagonal covariance matrix, we see that a larger parameter diversity does not necessarily mean a larger predictor diversity.
+More generally, these results provide evidence that there is no direct relation between the entropy in parameter space and the entropy in predictor space.
+In this respect, note that while HMC and NN-HyVI both carry out inference in parameter space, HMC performs better since it achieves a larger entropy in predictor space with a smaller entropy in parameter space.
+However, FuNN-HyVI has the best performance in this~respect.
 We consider that this also supports our claim that the inference in the parameter space is made (artificially) hard by the \textit{ad hoc} representation of predictors induced by the choice of the network architecture.
 Moreover, we suggest that the entropy of the posterior in predictor space is a good measure of the epistemic uncertainty of the overall variational model with respect to the chosen OOD distribution.
-Given that HMC and NN-HyVI carry out inference in parameter space, we note that HMC performs better than NN-HyVI since it achieves a larger entropy in predictor space with a smaller entropy in parameter space.
-However, FuNN-HyVI has the best performance in this~respect.

-\txtparagraph{OOD Detection.} Distributions of epistemic uncertainty predicted on train, test and OOD inputs are displayed in Fig.~\ref{fig:EntropyConcrete} and \ref{fig:EntropyConcreteNoiseLearning}, (resp.
-EXP.
-1 and 2).
-Note that our prior turns out to be more certain on data than it is on on OOD inputs.
-We observe that MC dropout, MFVI and FuNN-MFVI all fail to distinguish OOD data from train/test data.
-While HMC, NN-HyVI and Ensemble all make a distinction, FuNN-HyVI is by far the only method to clearly separate the OOD inputs from train/test data based on epistemic uncertainty.
-This crucial property which can be leveraged to perform OOD detection singles out~FuNN-HyVI.

-In particular, this empirical result together with that of Table~\ref{Table:EntropyOfPosteriors} suggests that carrying out inference in predictor space using a hypernet opens a promising avenue for efficient prediction of uncertainty beyond the HMC.